There are a lot of myths surrounding burnout and how it happens, but are you clear on what causes it?

 While burnout is a multifaceted problem that spills into all areas of life (and is incredibly challenging to recover from), there are practical steps you can take to create a healthier work-life balance.
 This includes things like assessing your current workload and capacity, setting healthy boundaries around work, reaching out for support, and developing personal stress relief tools that can help you better cope with stress.

-Download my free guide, “15 Ways to Say Goodbye to Chronic Stress For Good.
+Download my free stress management PDF, “15 Ways to Say Goodbye to Chronic Stress For Good.

-Take the burnout quiz: Are You Headed Toward Burnout?
+Take the online burnout quiz: Are You Headed Toward Burnout?

 Are you exhausted, stressed, or burned out?